-7. Central heating a.
-Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
+7. Central heating Is there a central heating system in your property?
+(Note: a a) partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+If you have answered yes or partial - what kind of central -- please select -heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed?
-Don't know C. Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
-When was your maintenance agreement last renewed?
-(Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes / No 9.
-Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yos / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes / No b.
-Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details:
+If you have answered yes, please answer the three questions below: (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+9. Issues that may have affected your property Has there been any storm, flood, fire or other structural a) damage to your property while you have owned it?
+If you have answered yes, is the damage the subject of any outstanding? b) Are you aware of the existence of asbestos in your property?
+10. Please select which services are connected to your property (i) Gas or Liquid Petroleum Gas a) (ii) Water Mains or Private Water Supply: Mains Supply If you have answered Yes, who is the supplier: Scottish Water (iii) Electricity: (iv) Mains Drainage: If you have answered Yes, who is the supplier: Local Authority (v) Telephone: (vi) Cable TV or Satellite: (vii) Broadband: b) Is there a septic tank system at your property? (i) Do you have appropriate consents for the discharge from your septic tank?